Search

 Arthur George Farmer Salmons Death Notice 2 © Dorking Advertiser findmypast.co.uk

-The investigation of his death revealed, that on the 25th of December 1916 Corporal Salmons arrived from Roullens with despatches at 6-05PM.
+The investigation of his death revealed, that on 25th December 1916 Corporal Salmons arrived from Roullens with despatches at 6-05PM.
 After handing in his despatches he received orders and departed for St Pol, his headquarters, with docket No. 4 at 6-10pm.

 He was later found by Lt Col N. Childs who was also driving towards St Pol.
 When Childs and his companion reached approximately 4km out of Frevent they noticed something lying on the road.
 They found a Despatch Rider (Corporal Salmons) lying face downwards underneath his motorcycle.
 He was unconscious and bleeding slightly from the nose, mouth and from a wound in the head.
 Two other cars came by and Corporal Salmons was put into one of them.
 Lt Col Childs got in with him and supported him on the seat until they got to the 12 Stationary Hospital near St Pol.

-A medical care sheet reveals that Corporal Salmons was admitted at 7pm on the 25th of December 1916 and died at 2.30pm the following morning of a fracture of the base of the skull with extra-dural and subdural haemorrhage.
+A medical care sheet reveals that Corporal Salmons was admitted at 7pm on 25th December 1916 and died at 2.30pm the following morning of a fracture of the base of the skull with extra-dural and subdural haemorrhage.
 He had no haemorrhage in the brain.
 External marks showed abrasion on his nose and both hands.
 He had no bruising on his shoulders, hips or scalp.
 He never regained consciousness.

 The investigation concluded that there was no evidence to prove how the accident occurred.
 Corporal Salmons always wore glasses when riding as he was short-sighted.
 He was a slow and careful driver – especially at night.